telerik/blazor-docs/components/textbox/overview.md

 # Blazor Textbox Overview

 The <a href="https://www.telerik.com/blazor-ui/textbox" target="_blank">Blazor Textbox component</a> allows the user to enter a generic plain text message.
-To customize the Textbox appearance, you can add a custom CSS class.

 You can control [various attributes](#features) of the `input` element and turn the Textbox into a password box, for example.
 You can also configure this component to respond to [events]({%slug components/textbox/events%}).